 So, what do consumers perceive as quick?
 And when is waiting too long?
-Consumers demand fast responses on any channel, but their expectations are different.
+UK consumers demand fast responses on any channel, but their expectations differ.

 The more personal a communication channel is, the faster the response should be.
-But even on instant messaging channels such as WhatsApp, people don’t mind waiting.
+But people don't mind waiting even on instant messaging channels like WhatsApp.
 They will send the message and continue what they’re doing.
-If it’s taking too long, people will get annoyed.
-They might try it via another channel, or their question turns into a complaint.
+If it takes too long, people will become impatient.
+They might even try it via another channel, or their question might become a complaint.

 Expected response times will influence how customers contact you.
 If it’s urgent, they want an instant response, where face-to-face or phone support is the most suitable.
-More than 3 in 5 believe they are helped faster when calling, over all other means of communication.
+More than three in five believe they receive help faster when calling over all other means of communication.

 For younger generations, this is even more important.
-Under the age of 35, almost 3 in 4 consumers highly appreciate 24/7 reachability.
+Almost three in four consumers under 35 highly appreciate 24/7 reachability.

 Today’s consumer wants to be able to reach you anytime, anywhere.
-They don’t stop what they’re doing, they contact you while doing the most random things.
+They don’t stop what they’re doing; they contact you while doing everyday tasks.
 Did you know customers contact you while on a call at work?
 Or while cooking?
-Some even take their moment to reach out while brushing their teeth, or while on the toilet.
+Some even take their moment to reach out while brushing their teeth or in the car.

 A chatbot can help your customer anytime, anywhere.

-Fast response times are not the goal.
 What matters most is an efficient resolution.
 People don’t mind waiting for a good answer.
-7 in 10 consumers prefer a good answer over a direct response.
-The only thing they want is to get the support they’re longing for.
-If they easily get their issue resolved, or their question has been answered, they tend to forget the rest.
-When it was an effortless experience, they won’t start complaining about the channel used, or the length of time they had to wait for.
+Seven in ten consumers prefer a good solution over a direct response.
+They only want to get the support they’re longing for.
+They tend to forget the rest if they easily get their issue resolved or their answers to their question.
+When it was an effortless experience, they won’t start complaining about the channel used or the time they had to wait.

 But it has to be easy and within their line of expectations.

-Some say empathy is what differentiates a good service experience from a bad one.
+Some say empathy differentiates a good service experience from a bad one.
 Is quality then defined by empathy?

 No, not per se.

-If you ask consumers whether they want quick support or empathic support, they choose speed over empathy.
-On average, 54% want to be helped quickly but curtly, rather than empathically with a longer waiting time.
+If you ask consumers whether they want quick or empathic support, they choose speed over empathy.
+On average, 54% of global respondents wish to be helped quickly but curtly, rather than empathically with a longer waiting time.
 Fast support is most important in Germany, China, and the Netherlands.
 Whereas in France and Belgium, they prefer empathic support.
-The UK and USA are undecided: 50/50.
+The UK and USA are undecided 50/50.

 Empathy is not the holy grail.
-Sure, everyone prefers a service experience that has it all: a good solution in a fast, personal, and empathic way.
+Everyone prefers a service experience that has it all: a good solution in a fast, personal, and empathic way.
 But when consumers have to choose, empathy is the least important.
 Speed and quality matter most.

 If speed and quality are more important than empathy, are consumers embracing automation?
-Well, the data tells us they are expecting it.
+Well, the data tells us UK respondents are expecting it.

-62% look for customer service that is set up so they can solve it themselves.
+64% look for a customer service set-up that allows them to solve it themselves.

 Only 1 in 4 consumers are annoyed if only automated customer service is available.

-64% expect to be able to reach you any time of the day.
+67% expect to be able to reach customer service at any time of the day.